 Figure 3-2.
 Cross section "A-A" showing gold distribution in the Nevada King RC holes drilled across southern end of the historical Atlanta open pit.
-Eastern margin of 2020 Gustavson gold resource model is defined by historical holes noted in orange.
+The eastern margin of the 2020 Gustavson gold resource model is defined by historical holes noted in orange.
 Gold mineralization occurs beneath a volcanic caldera moat-fill sequence within a strongly silicified collapse breccia horizon developed along the erosional unconformity on top of the Laketown Dolomite and underlying Ely Springs Dolomite units.
 The shallow-dipping mineralized horizon is sharply down-dropped on west side of section along a series of high angle faults constituting the Atlanta Mine Fault zone.

 Figure 3-3.
 Cross section H-H' showing gold distribution in the Nevada King RC holes drilled across the center of the historical Atlanta open pit.
-Eastern margin of 2020 Gustavson gold resource model is located west and below intercept in AT21-062.
+The eastern margin of the 2020 Gustavson gold resource model is located west and below intercept in AT21-062.
 Gold mineralization hit in AT21-062 extends the Gustavson resource model further eastward and up to the bottom of the pit.